boztek/ember-data-drupal/README.md

 ## Usage

-This addon provides an adapter and serializer that can be used applicaiton wide or on a per model basis in the usual way:
+This addon provides an adapter and serializer that can be used application wide or on a per model basis in the usual way:

     // app/adapter/application.js
     import DrupalJSONAPIAdapter from 'ember-data-drupal/adapter';